-24.31 MAPPA management is not limited to formal meetings but is the totality of action between agencies - brought together in a dynamic risk management plan responsive to changing risk and informed by relevant information from all available sources.
-For this group of offenders, formal Level 3 meetings should be underpinned by the ongoing active management of the case and by meetings between a concentrated Core Group of professionals involved in the management of the case.
-The Core Group may include appropriately security-cleared professionals to allow the effective management of offenders based on access to the necessary sensitive information in real time.
-The Core Group should be joined when necessary by DTC agencies.
-Where a licence is due to expire or absolute discharge from hospital is being considered, the Core Group should develop a plan to mitigate terrorist risk after expiry, including signposting or referral to other agencies and referral into other relevant multi agency processes or MAPPA Category 3 as appropriate.
+24.30 MAPPA management is not limited to formal meetings but is the totality of action between agencies - brought together in a dynamic risk management plan responsive to changing risk and informed by relevant information from all available sources.
+For this group of offenders, formal MAPPA meetings should be underpinned by the ongoing active management of the case and by meetings between a concentrated Core Group of professionals involved in the management of the case (chaired by the lead agency).
+The Core Group performs a similar function to a professionals' meeting but the Core Group will be established by, and accountable to the MAPPA meeting.
+It may include vetted and non-vetted personnel and representatives from DTC agencies where necessary and as directed by the CT MAPPA Level 2 or 3 meeting.
+The group will undertake specific tasks/functions as directed by the MAPPA meeting depending on the requirements of the case and will report on progress at subsequent MAPPA meetings.
+The frequency and focus of Core Group meetings will be dependent on the risk and needs presented by each individual case.
+Where a licence is due to expire or absolute discharge from hospital is being considered, the Core Group should develop a plan to mitigate terrorism risk after expiry, including signposting or referral to other agencies and referral into other relevant multi agency processes or discretionary MAPPA Category 4 as appropriate.